-The Official Swiss Railway clock plays an important role in ensuring the punctuality of Switzerland’s public transportation system.
+The official Swiss Railway clock plays an important role in ensuring the punctuality of Switzerland’s public transportation system.

-Surely, you must have observed how the station clock’s seconds digit briefly stops at the top of the hour?
-This break used to have practical purposes: when the Swiss Railway clock was designed back in 1944, the 1.5 second break served as a way of synchronizing all the clocks at the top of the minute.
+Surely, you must have observed how the station clock’s second digit briefly stops at the top of the hour.
+This break used to have practical purposes: when the Swiss Railway clock was designed in 1944, the 1.5-second break synchronized all the clocks at the top of the minute.

 Now, for a brief history of the Gotthard pass.

 And perhaps it is fitting that this panoramic journey begins near the Swiss Museum of Transport.
-There, all the historic coaches and locomotives which have ever crossed the Gotthard pass are resting side by side.
+All the historic coaches and locomotives who have ever crossed the Gotthard Pass are resting side by side.

 While we are indulging in the restaurant's delicious menu featuring local specialties, the engine in the belly of the steamer keeps chugging away.
-For most of the trip, we stay in the Queens Salon, a historic first-class suite at the front of the boat.
+For most of the trip, we stay in the Queen's Salon, a historic first-class suite at the front of the boat.

-But every once in a while, I would grab the camera and hurry onto the deck to take beautiful photographs like this:
+Every once in a while, I would grab the camera and hurry onto the deck to take beautiful photographs like this:

-A smooth switch from the boat to the waiting panoramic train.
+Switching from the boat to the waiting panoramic train.

 It does not take a train geek to be in awe of the level of luxury on these exclusive coaches!
-For one, the entire wagon has been raised in order to provide unobstructed views.
+For one, the entire wagon has been raised to provide unobstructed views.
 The windows are larger than life, too.

-Truly, there are no bad seats on the Gotthard Panorama Express!
+There are no bad seats on the Gotthard Panorama Express!

 During the first half of the trip, the train’s speakers play (seemingly endless) recordings explaining the history of the Gotthard route.
 This added information may be relevant to some passengers.
-Instead, we prefer chatting with our guide who tells us fascinating anecdotes about his upbringing in the canton of Uri.
+Instead, we prefer chatting with our guide, who tells us fascinating anecdotes about his upbringing in the canton of Uri.

 Attached to the locomotive is an old-fashioned coach with windows that can be lowered.
 This wagon is designated for photographers and those who want to re-live nostalgic moments.
 Here is yours truly after successfully capturing the famous Church of Wassen from three different perspectives:

-And just in front is the sprawling lake promenade with its gelato booths and pedal boat rentals.
+And just in front is the sprawling lake promenade with gelato booths and pedal boat rentals.
 We stroll past a much-photographed gate inside a romantic park and continue all the way to the public baths at the foot of Monte Brè.

 While there are countless restaurants in Lugano’s old town, we decide for a rather unique dinner experience: a grotti cruise.